 Our patients often experience feelings of anxiety and distress after receiving an obstructive sleep apnea (OSA) diagnosis.
 To be absolutely honest, it won’t be simple to switch to long-term sleep treatment.
 Many patients struggle to continue their sleep treatment after their first or even second try.

 It may take some getting used to wearing a face mask with compressed air, and adaptation takes time.
 Every patient is unique, and recovery times vary.
 Our team has seen that it normally takes our patients two to six weeks to get totally used to using their CPAP machine.

-What’s the purpose of obtaining advice, having a sleep study done, buying cpap machine, then stopping your therapy after a few difficult transitional nights?
+What’s the purpose of obtaining advice, having a sleep study done, buying cpap machines, then stopping your therapy after a few difficult transitional nights?
 When individuals fall into this habit, we see many patients putting their long-term health at risk.
-Learn more factors you should consider before selecting a CPAP machine.

 What is CPAP Compliance so crucial?